-The additional time allowed Dave to contact Mainstreet Menus/Howard Company at the 2010 National Restaurant Show.
-He outlined his goals, and following a survey of the remodeled Purcell facility, the Mainstreet Menus design team offered graphic options and menu board ideas which met both the Notre Dame Athletic and Food Service Department goals.
+The additional time allowed Dave to contact The Howard Company at the 2010 National Restaurant Show.
+He outlined his goals, and following a survey of the remodeled Purcell facility, The Howard Company's design team offered graphic options and menu board ideas which met both the Notre Dame Athletic and Food Service Department goals.

 Following a review of initial designs, Notre Dame requested options to include video screens in the new menu boards.
-Prentkowski and Notre Dame had experience using stand alone digital menu boards from Mainstreet Menus the previous year at another concession stand in the Joyce Center.
+Prentkowski and Notre Dame had experience using stand-alone digital menu boards from The Howard Company the previous year at another concession stand in the Joyce Center.

 “The original digital screens were nice but remained largely static displaying our fixed menus with a small area for motion and promotion of food specials.
 It was like having a television at home and watching a still picture.
 However, the worst case is when viewing the screen and it changes just about when you are ready to order.
 You think, what just happened?”

 Dave’s major concerns needed to be addressed and solved.
-The ordering process, the speed of service and entire spectator experience were not enhanced with the use of all-digital menu systems.
+The ordering process, the speed of service, and the entire spectator experience were enhanced with the use of digital menu systems.
 “The hybrid, combination boards were the solution to meet our needs,” according to Prentkowski.

 Notre Dame Food Service wanted their menu boards to achieve multiple goals.
 These goals could only be achieved by combining the benefits of traditional static menu boards and the new technology of video screens.
 Food service needs included:

-The Mainstreet Menus digital product, VisionQuest, offered the perfect solution to meet the athletic and food service department goals.
-VisionQuest, along with a more traditional static board, presented a hybrid combination menu board blending the colors, materials, fonts and style with the new arena main concourse areas.
+The Howard Company's digital product, VisionQuest, offered the perfect solution to meet the athletic and food service department goals.
+VisionQuest, along with a more traditional static board, presented a hybrid combination menu board blending the colors, materials, fonts, and style with the new arena's main concourse areas.